los7key/garden/docs/faq.md

 <div class="panel">No, but I love FAQs!
 Also, the <a href="/">Introduction</a> doesn't cover everything.</div>

 <p class="accordion">Q2.
 Who are you?</p>
-<div class="panel">I'm a security enthusiast, sysadmin, veteran, father, husband, and all around geek.
+<div class="panel">I'm a security enthusiast, sysadmin, veteran, father, husband, tinkerer, and all around geek.
 A jack of all trades (and master of none).</div>

 <p class="accordion">Q3.
 What is the answer to life, the universe and everything?</p>
 <div class="panel">42.</div>